 Information on aquatic invertebrates is limited, not only within the Reserve, but also in the wider catchment.
 However, surveys from the early 1980’s (Rutledge 1981) and more recently in 2013/2014 (EOS Ecology 2014), show the macroinvertebrate communities are in ‘poor’ ecological health and dominated by taxa considered typical of degraded, lowland Canterbury waterways.
 Macroinvertebrate communities provide an indication of water quality and ecological health which is important, particularly for providing baseline information for restoration efforts.

-Kēwai /freshwater crayfish and kakahi/freshwater mussels are known to occur in the wider Ararira/LII catchment (Golder Associates 2015).
+Koura/freshwater crayfish and kakahi/freshwater mussels are known to occur in the wider Ararira/LII catchment (Golder Associates 2015).
 There is, however, very little information available on the distribution and abundance of these species in the catchment.

 Recommendations